magpiemodel/magpiemodel.github.io/_tutorials/4_GAMScodeStructure.md

 module is chosen and included.
 The configuration settings that are set in `default.cfg` (or inside the run scripts) determine the realization entering the `full.gms`.

-### Learning objectives

-The goal of this exercise is to understand the basic structure of the GAMS code.
-After completion of this exercise, you will be able to:

-1. Navigate though the GAMS code of MAgPIE.
-2. Understand the basic structure of modules and realizations.
-3. Understand the basic rules of variable or parameter naming conventions and their meanings.

 ##  Structure of a module